reconSF/nodejs-clickstack/README.md

 For example: update the node.js binary in this repo.

 * fork this repo (maybe)
+* update the node version in Makefile
 * make publish

 This will make a zip of the stack, and push it to a repository via your cloudbees credentials.
 You then use the resulting URL in the STACKURL above.